8 Best Tennis Rackets in 2023: Ace Your Game with Confidence

 The Yonex EZONE 98 racket is the top intermediate racket on the market and is highly recommended.
 The EZONE 98 is the only racket you need if you’re an intermediate player looking for power and comfort.
 Yonex developed an isometric square-shaped head with a thick string arrangement, producing improved control and a large sweet spot for hitting instead of the conventional rounded head shape.

 Players are shielded from sudden shock when they experience off-center strikes by wider stringing along the frame.
 The EZONE 98 is a fantastic choice for intermediate players who want to make quick strokes.
-The M40X technology in this racket with flexible graphite in the neck to provide flex and stability nevertheless provides a stable hit.
+The M40X technology in this racket with flexible graphite in the neck provides flex and stability and, nevertheless, a stable hit.

 Price: $259.00